 - Increase endurance

-Why Physical Therapy is Especially Important for Athletes:
+Why Physical Therapy in Oceanside is Especially Important for Athletes:

 Utilizing physical therapy after an injury could mean the difference between a short and productive recovery, and a long, drawn-out recovery.
 Physical therapy is particularly important for athletes, as not having physical therapy after an injury could put their athletic careers in jeopardy.
 Just because an injury occurs during the off-season, it does not diminish the importance of receiving physical therapy.
 Off-season physical therapy ensures that your body is healthy and in shape before the season starts.

 Physical therapy goes beyond just recovery, as it also works to improve the body as a whole.
-If you are an athlete that has experienced an injury, contact our physical therapist in Oceanside or Valley Stream today!
+If you are an athlete that has experienced an injury, contact our physical therapist in Oceanside today!

 Thursday, June 28th, 2018